-Come and explore inside this pioneering iron framed, 'fire-proof' cotton mill to discover how Jedidiah Strutt helped introduce mechanised cotton spinning to the heart of the Derwent Valley, sparking the Industrial Revolution and transforming Belper into the world's first cotton mill town.
-Free guided tours are included in the admission price, with a gift shop available on site.
+Take a guided tour of this historic mill site and marvel at the pioneering iron framed 'fire proof' North Mill.
+Learn how the Strutt family harnessed water power to mechanise cotton spinning in the heart of the Derwent Valley, transforming Belper into the world's first cotton mill town.

 There's lots to do and see in this historic town, twice winner in the Great British High Street Awards.
-Look for the World Heritage Site logo in shop windows and ambassadors with badges who can tell you what to see and do during your visit.
 Walk the streets of the community built by the Strutt family for mill workers from the 1780s.
 See the terraced housing, a nail maker's workshop and more.
 Group tours can be booked at Strutt's North Mill.